The raw vegetable oil sector: problematic. by Yves LUBRANIÉCKI

-These proposals would miss half of their goal if they did not lead to a significant improvement in the plight of the poorest people on Earth.
+These proposals would miss half of their objective if they did not lead to a significant improvement in the lot of the poorest populations on Earth.

-A human worthy of the name must no longer accept living comfortably on the same planet as billions of men and women who do not even have the minimum subsistence and who die each year by millions of extreme poverty.
-This is all the more unbearable as there is now the present idea that guarantees both the essential standard of living of the richest and access to a "real life" for the poorest knowing that the " real life "is not necessarily the transition to rock'n roll and brown soda ...
+A human worthy of the name must no longer accept to live comfortably on the same planet as billions of men and women who do not even have the minimum subsistence and who die each year by the millions of extreme poverty.
+This is all the more unbearable since there is now the present idea which guarantees both the essential standard of living for the richest and access to a "real life" for the poorest knowing that " real life "is not necessarily the transition to rock'n roll and brownish soda ...

-To achieve this, it is essential that the collection and trade of oilseeds and oils be organized according to the rules of fair trade, otherwise the stated goal of development of poor countries will not be achieved and the differences will not than amplify.
+To achieve this result, it is essential that the collection and trade of oil seeds and oils be organized according to fair trade rules, otherwise the stated development goal of poor countries will not be achieved and the differences will not make that grow.